 Can Tax Lien Lead to Imprisonment?
 Is it a Criminal Offence?

 The tax lien is simply a legal claim over tax defaulter’s assets for recovering overdue tax or other liabilities.
 They own its own cannot lead to imprisonment nor it is treated as criminal offense until and unless the department is of the opinion that failure to pay tax dues as a result of deliberate action.

 For Example, the department may consider it as a criminal offense if failure to pay tax dues was due to fraudulent activities like hindering income returns, claiming false deductions, preparing false financial statements.

 Under such cases, the department assumes defaulter’s intention to evade tax dues and accordingly treat it as a criminal offense and decide imprisonment based on governing rules.

+A tax lien can be said as a legal claim or right of the government to recover tax or any other amount due from the defaulting/ non-compliant organization.
+Applicability of lien ensures the government of getting paid over other creditors.
 They can be regarded as department last resort to recover the unpaid overdue amount of tax, interest, penalty or any other liability.
 They can be charged against any property – business or personal.
 It adversely affects day to day business operations.
 The person should try to avoid the same so as to ensure its business does not get hampered and operates smoothly.

 This has been a Guide to What is Tax Lien & its definition.
-Here we discuss how tax lien works and the steps involved in such lien and what you should do if the government creates a tax lien on your property.
+Here we discuss how tax lien works and the steps involved in such lien and what you should do if the government creates a lien on your property.
 You may learn more about accounting from following articles –